COUNTY OF LOS ANGELES FIRE MUSEUM ASSOCIATION

 Tim McIntyre is known as Mac around the Department and the Museum.
 Mac is currently serving as an Engineer on LACoFD Engine 9, he has been serving the public since he was hired by the Fire Department in 1993.
 He is a third generation LACoFD firefighter.
 As a member of our Executive Board, McIntyre is our merchandise and sales manager, among many other important jobs around our house.

-DIRECTOR - HISTORIAN
+DIRECTOR - DOCENT

 Captain David Boucher, LACoFD (retired) serves as the Department’s and the Fire Museum’s Historian, authoring 3 books.